 The S1 segment of the PCT is not permeable to urea and chloride ions, hence their concentration increases in S1 which creates a concentration gradient which can be utilised in the S2 and S3 segments.
 Additional sodium is transported via an antiporter mechanism that reabsorbs sodium whilst secreting other ions, especially H+.

 Co-transport refers to the movement of multiple solutes through the same channel.
+There are two types of co-transporters:

 The sodium concentration gradient allows other molecules, such as glucose, to be transported across the apical membrane against their concentration gradient.
 For example, SGLT transporters move glucose together with two sodium ions across the apical membrane.
 Glucose then crosses the basolateral membrane via facilitated diffusion.